 Domestic family travel insurance costs as little as $81.
 BHTP's ExactCare Value® had the lowest domestic premium for a family of four.

-Adding a senior increases family premiums by 145%.
-The cheapest senior-inclusive plan was $250, though the average rose to about $350.
+Adding a senior increases family premiums.
+The cheapest senior-inclusive plan cost $250, though the average rose to $360.

 Cheapest Travel Insurance Companies for Families